statechannels/website/server/docs/getting-started.md

 ### How does Counterfactual work?

-For users, Counterfactual provides a safe central wallet in Metamask for state channel funds and for tracking state in open channels.
+For users, Counterfactual provides a safe central wallet in MetaMask for state channel funds and for tracking state in open channels.

 For developers, Counterfactual disentangles the UI of the dapp from the formal logic of the game being implemented.

 ### For Users

-Users install the Counterfactual Metamask plugin, which creates an Ethereum account in Metamask managed by the Counterfactual Node.
+Users install the Counterfactual MetaMask plugin, which creates an Ethereum account in MetaMask managed by the Counterfactual Node.
 Funds in this account are used to fund the individual channels that players choose to open in any specific Counterfactual app.

 ### For Developers